Meet the Team

 Ashira is a freelance writer based between Sofia, Bulgaria, and Tallahassee, Florida.
 Her reporting on environmental issues and the arts has been published by PBS NewsHour, Boston Art Review, and Artforum, and she is an adjunct instructor for the University of Florida’s College of Journalism and Communications.
 She helped organize Bow Seat and Conservation Law Foundation’s Healthy Whale, Healthy Ocean Challenge in 2019.

 Since she was young and exploring the tiny creek by her home, Sylvia has always been interested in the natural world and its preservation.
 An English and Italian double major at Wellesley College, she hopes to combine English with climate science to create stories that spur climate action and encourage ocean conservation.
-She is a Girls Who Invest Scholar and prose reader for Bodega Magazine, and has interned with the the Peggy Guggenheim Collection in Venice.
+She was a Girls Who Invest Scholar and is a prose reader for Bodega Magazine, and has interned with the Peggy Guggenheim Collection in Venice.
 Sylvia has received a Gold Award and a Notable Award from the Ocean Awareness Contest.

-Blu is a Haitian-born writer who tests the boundaries of literary landscapes.
+slandie is a Haitian-born writer who tests the boundaries of literary landscapes.
 She uses language to probe, dissect, re-imagine, engender distinct worlds and empowering realities.
 Her work has appeared in L’Union Suite, GRLSQUASH, Boston Art Review, and The Caribbean Writer.
 Currently, she is working on her first biomythograpy memoir and hopes to teach creative writing as a healing device.

 Born in Belfast, Northern Ireland, and raised in Boston, Massachusetts, Elisa is a writer, educator, and poet.
 Their work has appeared in WBUR, Massachusetts Review, Boston Art Review, and elsewhere.
 You can find more of their work at www.elisarowe.com.